 We looked at two dozen different freelance job sites to determine which ones are the best for finding suitable opportunities and chose the best based on quality, industries catered to, volume of opportunities listed, costs, and more.

-The 10 Best Websites for Freelance Jobs of 2021
+The 10 Best Websites for Freelance Jobs in 2021

-- Freelance Writing Gigs: Best for Writing Jobs
+- Best for Writing Jobs: Freelance Writing Gigs

 Founded in 2008, Freelancer is currently the largest online marketplace for freelance work, connecting over 45 million employers and freelancers from over 247 countries.
 We chose Freelancer as the best overall because it has the largest amount of opportunities available, is open to everyone, and there are no upfront costs when creating an account.